wyshiko/ultron-shell/README.md

 # ULTRON shell

-Ultra is a zsh custom shell based on light oh my zsh plugins, and other.
+Ultron is a custom zsh shell with pluggins.

 ### Installation